Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 One more brave assumption is that there may be no tensile instability at all in SPH elastic dynamics.
-This statement may be conflict with the fluid simulations, which obviously still suffers from tensile instability even when shear stress is not taken into account.
+This statement may be conflict with the fluid simulations, which obviously still suffer from tensile instability even when shear stress is not taken into account.
 Comparing the above simulations with typical ones for fluids, one may argue that there are no dominant isotropic tension,